 endangered species of animals in Israel

-Destruction of open landscapes has consequences for decades and may even be irreversible.
+Destruction of open landscapes has consequences for decades to come and may even be irreversible.
 The bear, fallow deer, cheetah, and leopard have already disappeared from Israel’s landscapes.
 Recently, the black vulture and bearded vulture also became extinct.
-There are 150 animals species and more than 400 plant species in danger.
-Fortunately, the ibex and the gazelle were saved.
-This happened only thanks to action for nature protection.
+There are 150 animal species and more than 400 plant species that are endangered.
+Fortunately, the ibex and the gazelle were saved; this happened only thanks to action for nature protection.

-If we don’t begin to truly protect nature, humans won’t have beautiful places to hike in; in the worst case scenario we will have neither air to breathe nor food to eat.
+If we don’t begin to truly protect nature, humans won’t have beautiful places to hike; in the worst-case scenario, we will have neither air to breathe nor food to eat.

 Mt.
 Hermon.
 Photo: Yuval Daks